developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/license/index.md

 ## License Removal

-Device Tracker licenses can be removed by [decommissioning the device](../use/#decommissionrecommissiondevice) or by [deleting the device](../setup/#deletedevicedata) from Device Tracker.
+Device Tracker licenses can be removed by [decommissioning the device](../use/#decommissionrecommissiondevice) or by [deleting the device](../setup/#deletedevice) from Device Tracker.
 When a device is decommissioned or deleted, the license is automatically removed from the device, as reflected in the <a href="../setup/#webportal">Device Tracker web portal</a>.
 Device Tracker is no longer operational on the device until it is relicensed.

 ## Important Notes

 Important information pertaining to Device Tracker licensing:
 * The <a href="../setup/#webportal">Device Tracker web portal</a> provides the total license count.
 The <a href="../mgmt/#dashboard">device dashboard</a> provides the total number of devices being tracked.
 The difference between these two totals result to the number of devices that have no license.
-* License allocation is based on enrollment to the Device Tracker server, regardless of the <a href="../mgmt/#dashboard">connection state</a> (disconnected or connected). **Never Connected** devices are not licensed.
+* License allocation is based on enrollment to the Device Tracker server, regardless of the <a href="../mgmt/#dashboard">connection state</a> (disconnected or connected) seen from the device dashboard. **Never Connected** devices are not licensed.

 <!-- -->